money

 Be committed and patient

-If you think about those existing ISA millionaires, it took just over 20 years for most of them to get there.
+If you think about those existing ISA millionaires, it probably took over 20 years for most of them to get there.
 So being patient and playing the long game is key when it comes to building up your ISA, as is being disciplined about it.
-Over those years, the investors will have experienced the ups and downs of the markets that inevitably come with investing – but they stuck to their plans and reaped the rewards.
+Over those years, the investors will have experienced the ups and downs of the markets that inevitably come with investing – but they were able to stick to their plans and reaped the rewards.

 Spread your risks